Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: Discussion and outlook

-We have leveraged the tunable interaction properties of potassium atoms to realize a robust and high-contrast supersolid stripe phase in a spin-orbit-coupled BEC.
-We have imaged in situ its density modulation and have observed its rich dynamics.
-By observing a crystal compression mode, we have demonstrated that spin-orbit-coupled supersolid stripes are not stiff.
-We have used the frequency softening of this mode to locate the phase transition.
-Natural extensions of our work include the observation of other supersolid excitation modes, such as the crystal Higgs mode, and collective spin breathing \cite{Chen2017,Chisholm2023} and stripe angle oscillations \cite{Geier2023}, that could clarify how the spin degree of freedom further distinguishes spin-orbit-coupled supersolids from other platforms.
-Our system also opens the possibility of investigating the superfluid fraction across the phase transition \cite{Martone2021}.
-Finally, by setting the effective interactions between the dressed condensates to attractive values ($a_{\ell r}<0$) it is possible to cancel the overall mean-field energy and reveal beyond mean-field effects.
-They are expected to stabilize quantum liquid droplets \cite{Cabrera2018, Semeghini2018} with supersolid properties \cite{Sachdeva2020,Sanchez-Baena2020}, thus providing a platform to systematically investigate the influence of quantum fluctuations on supersolidity.
+Our realization of a high-contrast supersolid stripe phase in a spin–orbit-coupled BEC and the in situ observation of its crystal modes enables the observation of other excitations, in particular those involving the spin degree of freedom such as collective spin breathing \cite{Chen2017,Chisholm2023}, stripe angle oscillations \cite{Geier2023}, and the Higgs amplitude mode of the translational symmetry breaking \cite{LeonardScience2017}.
+Although the existence of a crystal Higgs mode is a fundamental property of supersolids, in dipolar systems it remains unobserved because it couples to higher excited modes \cite{Hertkorn2019,Hertkorn2024}.
+In contrast, our mixture model suggests that in spin-orbit-coupled supersolids, the spin character of the Higgs mode keeps it decoupled from density excitations, making it more accessible.
+Besides their fundamental interest, investigating such excitations would clarify how the spin degree of freedom distinguishes spin-orbit-coupled supersolids from other platforms.
+Our system also opens the possibility of investigating the superfluid fraction across the supersolid phase transition \cite{Zhang2016}, in analogy to very recent experiments with dipolar gases \cite{Biagioni2024}, but closer to the thermodynamic limit.
+Finally, by setting the effective interactions between the dressed condensates to attractive values ($a_{\ell r}<0$), it should be possible to cancel the overall mean-field energy and reveal beyond mean-field effects.
+These are expected to stabilize quantum liquid droplets \cite{Cabrera2018, Semeghini2018} with supersolid properties \cite{Sachdeva2020,Sanchez-Baena2020}, with lifetimes long enough to be observed.
+The ability to independently control the magnitude of beyond mean-field effects is a unique feature of spin-orbit-coupled supersolids, which should allow disentangling the effects of quantum fluctuations and supersolidity.